Italo-Turkish War: Italian troops landing in Libya

 The first disembarkation of Italian troops occurred on 10 October.
 Having no prior military experiences and lacking adequate planning for amphibious invasions, the Italian armies poured onto the coasts of Libya, facing numerous problems during their landings and deployments.
-After a destructive bombing of its Ottoman fortifications, the city of Tripoli and its surroundings were quickly conquered by 1,500 Italian sailors.

-The Italian contingent of 20,000 troops was then deemed to be sufficient to accomplish the conquest.
-Tobruk, Derna, and Khoms were easily conquered, but the same was not true for Benghazi.
-The first true setback for the Italian troops happened on 23 October at Shar al-Shatt, when the poor placement of the troops near Tripoli led them to be almost completely encircled by more mobile Arab cavalry, backed by some Ottoman regular units.
-The attack was portrayed as a simple revolt by the Italian press although it nearly annihilated much of the small Italian expeditionary corps.
+One of these problems was that the Ottoman vice admiral in 1911, Bucknam Pasha, was at first successfully blockading the Italians from landing on the Tripolitanian coast.

+The Italians believed that a force of 20,000 would be able to take over Libya.
+The force was able to capture Tripoli, Tobruk, Derna, Bengasi, and Homs between 3 and 21 October.
+However, the Italians suffered a defeat at Shar al-Shatt, with at least 21 officers and 482 soldiers dead.
+The Italians executed 400 women and 4,000 men through firing squads and hanging in retaliation.

 The corps was consequently enlarged to 100,000 men who had to face 20,000 Libyans and 8,000 Ottomans.
 The war turned into one of position.
 Even the Italian utilisation of armoured cars and air power, both among the earliest in modern warfare, had little effect on the initial outcome.
 In the first military use of heavier-than-air craft, Capitano Carlo Piazza flew the first reconnaissance flight on 23 October 1911.
 A week later, Sottotenente Giulio Gavotti dropped four grenades on Tajura (Arabic: تاجوراء Tājūrā’, or Tajoura) and Ain Zara in the first aerial bombing in history.

+Between 1911 and 1912, over 1,000 Somalis from Mogadishu, the capital of Italian Somaliland, served as combat units along with Eritrean and Italian soldiers in the Italo-Turkish War.
+Most of the Somalian troops stationed would return home only in 1935, when they were transferred back to Italian Somaliland in preparation for the invasion of Ethiopia.